-Gwyneth Paltrow, Khloe Kardashian, Lo Bosworth Share Vaginal Grooming Habits
+Gwyneth Paltrow, Khloe Kardashian, Lo Bosworth Share Grooming Habits

 Lauren “Lo” Bosworth is known for her appearances on MTV’s Laguna Beach and The Hills.
 She has since become an entrepreneur thanks to her new feminine wellness line.
 She created a line of feminine hygiene products that help combat “tricky infections and irritations.”
 Little does she know; a vagina is a self-cleaning tool.
 Bosworth’s line includes lotions, wipes, and probiotic pills.

-“This is something that was created out of necessity for myself and my friends, women that I know,” Bosworth said to The Cut about her new Love Wellness brand.
+“This is something that was created out of necessity for myself and my friends, women that I know,” Bosworth said to the Cut about her new Love Wellness brand.
 “There’s no reason why you should have 15 products for your face and zero products for your vagina.”

 And now Khloe Kardashian is opening up about her grooming habits.
 The 32-year-old reality star wants her fans to know how she keeps her own vagina happy and healthy.
 She took to her app this week to promote the products she uses on a regular basis.